23-MDDN342/parameterised-space-kaifohann/README.md

 UPDATE 2:
 I wanted to make sure that I could get the colour movement working on the inner circle so I attempted a few ways to do this.
 I initially tried to condense the code into a for-loop with a few if statements and one colour array.
 This wasn't successful as I couldn't control each individual section ie. The entire sphere would flash the same colour. to fix this I had to separate all shapes into their individual if statements and make a colour array for each section.
 The colour arrays were staggered so that the colour shifted from one side of the sphere to the other.
 This took quite a bit of playing around and I feel like I could make the code more elegant.
 I'll attempt to do this later but want to focus on the background circle

+UPDATE 3:
+After getting the colour changing cycle working I tried a few different colour combos.
+My original plan of having the orb shift only between 2 colours didn't work very well.
+In order for the 3Dish illusion to work i had to use a dark and light tone with 2 sets of colour gradients that transformed into and out of each colour extreme.
+Basically I had to make the colour shift cyclic and shifting between 2 colours wasn't giving this effect.
+I found a set of colours that I quite like and give the effect I want, but I might come back to play with a few other combos later.

+I've now also managed to fit the spheres into a grid pattern using for loops.
+I've tested how the canvas looks depending on how many rows/columns I drew.
+I also played around with layering the spheres.
+Currently the code is drawing 2 grids - one with lots of smaller spheres in the background and another with larger,fewer spheres in the foreground.